readingbat/readingbat-template/README.md

         packageName = "group1"
         description = "Description of **Java** Group 1"

-        challenge("JoinEnds")                   // Java Return types are inferred from the code
+        challenge("JoinEnds") {                 // Java Return types are inferred from the code codingBatEquiv = "p141494"            // Will add a link to this codingbat.com challenge
+        }

         challenge("ReplaceCheck")               // Creates a Challenge for group1/ReplaceCheck.java